seidelmartin/nest-koa-adapter/README.md

 `NestKoaMiddleware` and `NestKoaFunctionalMiddleware` are interfaces for writing middleware for Nest together with Koa.
 `koaToNestMiddleware` is an utility function which can convert your old Koa middleware so it can be used in Nest.

-### Missing parts

- - Setting view engine is not implemented
- - Rendering of static pages is not yet implemented

 ## How to use

 #### Create application